Sen. Bob Menendez’s Corruption Trial Begins, His Second In The Last Decade

-(AP) — Sen Bob Menendez, a Democrat, went on trial in Manhattan federal court Monday, accused of accepting bribes of gold and cash to use his influence to deliver favors that would help three New Jersey businessmen.
+NEW YORK (AP) — Sen. Bob Menendez went on trial in Manhattan federal court Monday, accused of accepting bribes of gold and cash to use his influence to deliver favors that would help three New Jersey businessmen.

-Menendez, 70, sat with his lawyers and listened as Judge Sidney H. Stein told several dozen prospective jurors about the charges against Menendez and two of the businessmen.
+The Democratic senator sat with his lawyers and listened as Judge Sidney H. Stein told over 150 prospective jurors throughout the day about the charges against Menendez and two of the businessmen.

 The judge told them the “sitting U.S. senator from the state of New Jersey” had been charged in a conspiracy in which he allegedly “agreed to accept bribes and accepted bribes.”

-After he warned them that the trial was expected to last up to seven weeks, Stein let jurors raise their hands if they believed they could not serve for that length of time.
+After he warned them that the trial was expected to last up to seven weeks, Stein let would-be jurors, identified only by numbers, raise their hands if they believed they could not serve for that length of time.
 Then, he took them one at a time into a separate room to ask them why.

-Menendez, wearing a suit with a red tie, was dropped off in front of a Manhattan federal courthouse at 8:15 a.m., forty minutes before former President Donald Trump’s motorcade passed by on its way across the street to state court, where he is on trial for allegedly falsifying business records to hide hush money payments to a porn actor before the 2016 election.
+When Menendez left the courthouse at the end of the day, he gave a friendly wave toward reporters who asked him to speak as he walked quickly to a waiting car, but he left any meaningful comment for another day.

-He did not speak to reporters who were kept behind barricades as he entered a security pavilion where everyone entering the courthouse is scanned.
+In the morning, Menendez, in a suit with a red tie, was dropped off in front of the courthouse at 8:15 a.m., 40 minutes before former President Donald Trump’s motorcade passed by on its way across the street to state court, where he is on trial for allegedly falsifying business records to hide hush money payments to a porn actor before the 2016 election.

-Opening statements were possible, but unlikely, before Tuesday for a trial that has already sent the senator’s political stature tumbling.
+The trial, the second in seven years for Menendez, has already sent the senator’s political stature tumbling.
 After charges were announced in September, he was forced out of his powerful post as chairman of the Senate Foreign Relations Committee.

 The three-term senator has announced he will not be seeking reelection on the Democratic ticket this fall, although he has not ruled out running as an independent.

-It is the second corruption trial for Menendez in the last decade.
-The previous prosecution on unrelated charges ended with a deadlocked jury in 2017.
+The previous corruption prosecution of Menendez on unrelated charges ended with a deadlocked jury in 2017.

 In the new case, prosecutors say the senator’s efforts on behalf of the businessmen led him to take actions benefitting the governments of Egypt and Qatar.
 Menendez has vigorously denied doing anything unusual in his dealings with foreign officials.